Shidaiqu: History

 Shidaiqu music is rooted in both traditional Chinese folk music and the introduction of Western jazz during the years when Shanghai was under the Shanghai International Settlement.
-In the 1920s the intellectual elite in Shanghai and Beijing embraced the influx of Western music and movies that entered through trade.
+In the 1920s, the intellectual elite in Shanghai and Beijing embraced the influx of Western music and movies that entered through trade.
 The first jazz clubs in Shanghai initially served as dance halls for the Western elite.
-Beginning in the 1920s, Shidaiqu entered into the mainstream of popular music.
+Beginning in the 1920s, shidaiqu entered into the mainstream of popular music.
 The Chinese pop song "Drizzle" was composed by Li Jinhui around 1927 and sung by his daughter Li Minghui.
 The song exemplifies the early shidaiqu in its fusion of jazz and Chinese folk music – the tune is in the style of a traditional pentatonic folk melody, but the instrumentation is similar to that of an American jazz orchestra.

 Mainstream

 Shidaiqu reached peak popularity during 1940s.
 Famous jazz musicians from both the US and China played to packed dance halls.
 Chinese female singers grew in popularity.
 Additionally, nightclubs such as the Paramount Dance Hall became a meeting point for businessmen from Western countries and China.
 The western jazz influences were shaped predominately by American jazz musician Buck Clayton.
 Shidaiqu has inspired Gary Lucas for his album The Edge of Heaven and DJs such as Ian Widgery and his Shanghai Lounge Divas project.
-On the other hand, if cinema was the origin of many songs, Wong Kar-wai used them again for illustrating his movie In the Mood for Love; Rebecca Pan, one of the actresses in this film, was also one of those famous shidaiqu singers.
+On the other hand, if cinema was the origin of many songs, Wong Kar-wai used them again for illustrating his film In the Mood for Love; Rebecca Pan, one of the actresses in this film, was also one of those famous shidaiqu singers.